mohanmca/MohanLearningGround/src/main/md/Mind/Concentration.md

 ## Natural concentration
 * When you watch movie and cricket
- * We don't fee discomfort
+ * We don't feel discomfort
  * Won't feel hungry
  * When you are deeply obsorbed you won't notice other senses feedback